 - The status of your application must be complete or verified by 11:59 p.m.
 ET on January 15.

 - Make sure ALL official documents and application materials arrive at OTCAS three to four weeks before the January 15 deadline.
 Applications that are not in a "complete" or "verified" status as of January 16 will be considered late and will not be reviewed.

-- You must have a bachelor’s degree completed from an accredited institution by June 1 prior to the Summer II start of the OTD program.
+- You must complete a bachelor's degree from an accredited institution by June 1, before the summer II start of the OTD program.

 - BIOS 2110: Human Anatomy

 - BIOS 2400: Human Physiology

 - PSY 1000: General Psychology

 - STAT 3660: Data Analysis for Biosciences - or

 STAT 1600: Discovery with Data

 - Research experience